syler11/MS2-Matching-Game/readme.md

 * Create an easy game what can be played for kids
 * The goal is too create an intuitive game what can be understand even without able to read the rules
 * To engage users to send feedback for future development
-* I want to make sure that the website is fully responsive.
+* I want to make sure that the website is fully responsive

 ### User goals
 * Enjoy the game while playing